Tracardi/tracardi-api/docs/resources/index.md

 ### Credentials caching

 Credentials are subject to caching.
 That means that after they are changed you will not see the change immediately but after a certain number of seconds.
 Usually 60 seconds.
-Search for `SOURCE_TTL` for more information on cache settings.
+Search for `SOURCE_CACHE_TTL` for more information on cache settings.